R. Dray Repeater Valve

 With the Repeater, it is possible to "capture" the full, exact amount of melt metered by the screw.
 This is done by preclosing the valve prior to injection.
 All that is needed is to maintain hydraulic backpressure on the screw for one or two seconds after screw rotation ends.
 That will genearate a higher pressure on the downstream end of the valve, immediately forcing it closed.

 Preclosing the valve via pressure differential ensures shot-to-shot repeatability.
-Unlike traditional valves that close as a function of backflow leakage, the Repeater consistently provides accurate shots.
-Even when pullback is used the Repeater will close much faster and more consistently than traditional rear seat closing ring valves and ball valves.
+Unlike traditional free flow valves that close as a function of backflow leakage, the Repeater consistently provides accurate shots.
+Even when pull back is used the Repeater will close much faster and more consistently than traditional rear seat closing ring valves and ball valves.
 The sliding closure and short distance-to-close ensures fast, positive closure.

-The repeater's closure-by-pressure feature is unique, as backflow is no longer an inherent and necessary aspect of valve closure.
+The repeater's closure-by-pressure feature is unique, as backflow is no longer an inherent and necessary aspect of screw tip closure.
 With preclosing the Repeater prior to injection, backflow can be virtually eliminated.
 Also, wear is no longer a threat to consistent valve closing.
 The only moving part is the internal piston, and its sliding surfaces are not contacted by plastic flow.
 In other valves, sealing surfaces are constantly in contact with polymer flow.
 With abrasive filled materials, erosion of those surfaces does affect valve performance.
-Also, sealing areas in ring and ball valves are constantly exposed to any contaminants in the melt stream that may hinder effective valve seating.
+Also, sealing areas in free flow valves and ball valves are constantly exposed to any contaminants in the melt stream that may hinder effective valve seating.